-SECTION 2 ITEM DEFINITIONS & SCHEDULE OF CHARGES NO. PORT LABOR (Continued) STANDBY TIME: (c) Except as otherwise provided, when the Port is required to order labor for a specific service, and through no fault or inability of the Port, the work or service is not commenced, causing standby time to accrue, or when work or service after commencement is delayed through no fault of the Port for periods of fifteen consecutive minutes or more, current man-hour rates or an agent's actual labor rates, plus 15 percent will be assessed against the party for whom labor was ordered.
+SECTION 2 DEFINITIONS & SCHEDULE OF CHARGES ITEM NO. (c) (d) Der Labor (Continued) STANDBY TIME: Except as otherwise provided, when the Port is required to order labor for a specific service, and through no fault or inability of the Port, the work or service is not commenced, causing standby time to accrue, or when work or service after commencement is delayed through no fault of the Port for periods of fifteen consecutive minutes or more, current man-hour rates or an agent's actual labor rates, plus 15 percent will be assessed against the party for whom labor was ordered.
 In computing the cost of man-hour time, less than 15 minutes will be considered no delay, but time of 15 minutes or more will be considered delay time.
-Charges computed from cessation of work until resumption of work will be assessed in units of 15 minutes, except that no charge will be made for the final 15 minutes if work commences within the first seven minutes of such period.
-MINIMUM LABOR HOURS: (d) When the Port is required to furnish labor for a specific service and such service is completed before the expiration of the minimum time allowed under current labor working agreements and awards, the labor charges accruing after the 225 specific service is completed and until the end of the minimum time allowed will be assessed at current man-hour rates plus 15 percent overhead.
-RATES APPLY WHEN NOT OTHERWISE PROVIDED: When services are performed by the Port, its employees or its agents, for which no specific rates are set forth in this tariff, or when reference is made to this item, charges for such services shall be at current man-hour rates, or an agent's actual labor rates, plus 15 percent overhead, plus the charges for any equipment used as set forth in Item 205.
+Charges computed from cessation of work until resumption of work will be assessed in units of 15 minutes, except that no charge will be made for the final 15 minutes if work commences within the first seven minutes of such period. (e) When the Port is required to furnish labor for a specific service and such service is completed before the expiration of the minimum time allowed under current labor working agreements and awards, the labor charges accruing after the specific service is completed and until the end of the minimum time allowed will be assessed at current man-hour rates plus 15 percent overhead.
+RATES APPLY WHEN NOT OTHERWISE PROVIDED: 225 When services are performed by the Port, its employees or its agents, for which no specific rates are set forth in this tariff, or when reference is made to this item, charges for such services shall be at current man-hour rates, or an agent's actual labor rates, plus 15 percent overhead, plus the charges for any equipment used as set forth in Item 205.
 Charges for materials furnished in connection with said services will be assessed at actual cost to the Port, plus 15 percent.
+ISS UED: 01/01/2025 EFFECTIVE: 01/0 )1/2025

-SECTION 2 DEFINITIONS & SCHEDULE OF CHARGES NO. (f) PORT LABOR (Continued) LINE HANDLING: The Port does not perform the services of line handling.
-Such service is arranged by and is for the account of the agents of the vessel or stevedore company handling the vessel.
-225 (g) LONGSHORE HOURLY RATES: Man-hour rates for longshore work are available from holders of valid stevedore companies.
+SECTION 2 DEFINITIONS & SCHEDULE OF CHARGES ITEM NO. (f) LINE HANDLING: The Port does not perform the services of line handling.
+Such service is arranged by and is for the account of the agents of the vessel or stevedore company handling the vessel. (g) LONGSHORE HOURLY RATES: Man-hour rates for longshore work are available from holders of valid stevedore companies.
+ISSUED: 01/01/2025 EFFECTIVE: 01/01/2025

-ISSUED: 01/01/2020

-EFFECTIVE: 01/01/2020

-DEFINITIONS SECTION & SCHEDUI CHARGE ES ITEM NO. TER MINAL STO DRAGE (a) TERM IINAL STORAGE: Transit storage is cargo/support equipmen or cargo arrival at Port of Alaska t storage f or whic h arrar ngemen its have e been r nade in advan ce of ve essel Storage charges for cargos in transit will be assessed a as follo 2020 2021 STO 2022 2023 RATES 2024 - in Ce 2025 nts 2026 2027 2028 2029 (1) Storage rate per sq.ft. per month off wharf as available 13.2 13.8 14.2 14.6 15.0 15.5 16.0 16.5 16.5 16.5 (2) Storage rate per sq.ft. per month in transit shed as available \$1.32 \$1.38 \$1.42 \$1.46 \$1.50 \$1.55 \$1.60 \$1.65 \$1.65 \$1.65 235
+DEFINITIONS SECTION & SCHEDU CHARGE S ITE NC TER RMINAL STO DRAGE a) TERM IINAL STORAGE: Transit storage is cargo/support equipmen or cargo arrival at Port of Alaska it storage f or whic h arrar igemen its have been r nade in advan ce of ve ssel Storage charges for cargos in transit will be assessed as follows: STORAGE RATES - in Cents 2020 2021 2022 2023 2024 2025 2026 2027 2028 2029 (1) Storage rate per sq.ft. per month off wharf as available 13.2 13.8 14.2 14.6 15.0 15.5 16.0 16.5 16.5 16.5 (2) Storage rate per sq.ft. per month on wharf as available \$1.32 \$1.38 \$1.42 \$1.46 \$1.50 \$1.55 \$1.60 \$1.65 \$1.65 \$1.65 2: 0.1/0 4/0005 04/04 JEL D: 01/0 - 1/2025 EFF ECTIVE: 01/01/ 20